 I have fond memories of making peanut butter blossoms with my Mom each December, using the classic recipe found on the bag of the Hershey’s Kisses bag.

 I did a lot of testing to get this gluten-free version as close to the classic as possible.
-And I’m so happy with the recipe I landed on!
+And I’m so happy with these, they’re now on my list of favorite gluten-free Christmas cookie recipes!
 Many of the gluten-free peanut butter blossoms floating around the internet are the ever popular flourless 3 ingredient peanut butter cookies with a Hershey’s kiss in the middle.
 And they just aren’t the same!
 They tend to be dry and crumbly, and you don’t get the same rise as a traditional peanut butter cookie.

 These gluten-free peanut butter blossoms have a chewy, soft center and lovely crackles around the edges, and instead of a milk chocolate kiss I use dark chocolate feves; the perfect complement.